Skip to main content

 SJC Bridge

-The project will construct a new three-span, girder bridge west of the existing bridge to enhance safety, reduce maintenance needs, and meet current design and bridge load standards.
+The project will construct a new three-span, girder bridge west of the existing bridge.
+The new bridge will enhance safety, reduce maintenance needs, and meet current design and bridge load standards.
 The existing bridge will be demolished, and a new foundation and substructure will be installed for a potential future bridge.
-There are no plans to construct a second bridge but because there may be a need, a foundation and substructure for a bridge will be constructed.
+There are no plans to construct a second bridge but if a need arises, the supporting infrastructure will be in place.

-The bridge services Metrolink and Amtrak Pacific Surfliner passenger trains, as well as freight trains.
+The bridge serves Metrolink and Amtrak Pacific Surfliner passenger trains, as well as freight trains.

 The project will also: